 A vitamin is a substance not produced by the body which acts at low doses on target functions.

 Each vitamin has an optimal daily intake range, often proportional to the subject's weight.
-Consequently, excess vitamins can also be harmful but they are rare and the alert thresholds are well defined.
+Therefore, excess vitamins can also be harmful, but they are rare and the warning thresholds are well defined.

-On the other hand, vitamin deficiency is the situation where intakes are permanently below the minimum.
-This can result in dysfunction of the body or sometimes irreversible damage.
+Conversely, vitamin deficiency is a situation where the intake of vitamins is permanently below the minimum.
+This can result in malfunctions in the body or sometimes irreversible damage.

-Vitamin intake is therefore important at all ages , but they are logically crucial for the good development of the baby.
+Vitamin intake is therefore important at any age , but it is logically crucial for the healthy development of the baby.

-Throughout pregnancy , it is obviously the mother's diet that will provide the fetus with good nutrients.
+Throughout pregnancy , it is obviously the mother's diet that will provide the fetus with the right nutrients.
 Any deficiency or excess of essential vitamins should therefore be avoided.

-Among all the micronutrients, 3 stand out for their importance in pregnant women.
+Among all micronutrients, 3 stand out for their importance in pregnant women.

 Vitamin B12 and the development of the nervous system

-It is very likely that vitamin B12 supplementation will be routinely recommended for all pregnant women in the near future.
+It is highly likely that vitamin B12 supplementation will be routinely recommended for all pregnant women in the near future.

 This vitamin plays an essential role in the production of red blood cells and is crucial for the optimal development of the nervous system and cognitive abilities of the fetus.

-In association with folic acid (vitamin B9), vitamin B12 actively participates in the synthesis of DNA, which constitutes the genome.
+In combination with folic acid (vitamin B9), vitamin B12 plays an active role in the synthesis of DNA, which makes up the genome.
 Any vitamin B12 deficiency, even temporary, can have harmful consequences for the fetus.

-What is the dosage of vitamin B12 during pregnancy?
+What is the vitamin B12 dosage during pregnancy?

-The ambiguity around vitamin B12 supplementation comes from the idea that a meat-based diet is always sufficient to cover needs.
+The ambiguity surrounding vitamin B12 supplementation stems from the idea that a meat-based diet is always sufficient to meet needs.

-However, many farmed meats are very low in vitamin B12.
-According to an American study, 100 grams of chicken breast only provides 0.3 micrograms of vitamin B12.
-Thus, you would have to consume around 3 kg of chicken per day to obtain an adequate dose of B12, or 10 µg/day!
+However, many farmed meats have very low levels of vitamin B12.
+According to a US study, 100 grams of chicken breast provides only 0.3 micrograms of vitamin B12.
+Therefore, you would need to consume about 3 kg of chicken per day to get an adequate dose of B12, or 10 µg/day!

-It is important to distinguish "red" meats from ruminants such as cattle and sheep, which have significant levels of vitamin B12 thanks to their stomach flora, from "white meats" and eggs which are much lower in B12. .
+It is important to distinguish between "red" meats from ruminants such as cattle and sheep, which have significant levels of vitamin B12 thanks to their stomach flora, and "white meats" and eggs, which are much lower in B12.

-If you eat mostly white meats, supplementing with vitamin B12 during pregnancy is a very wise precaution.
-For vegetarians and vegans, B12 supplementation is obviously mandatory, even more so in this phase.
+If you eat mostly white meat, vitamin B12 supplementation during pregnancy is a very wise precaution.
+For vegetarians and vegans, B12 supplementation is obviously mandatory, especially during this phase.

-Thus, due to the uncertainties concerning the actual intakes from the current diet and the fact that there is no risk of overdose of vitamin B12, it is prudently recommended to systematize B12 supplementation during pregnancy to ensure a daily intake of at least 10 micrograms.
+Therefore, due to uncertainties regarding the actual intake of everyday food and the fact that there is no risk of vitamin B12 overdose, it is prudent to systematize B12 supplementation during pregnancy to ensure a daily intake of at least 10 micrograms.

-It should be noted that the value recommended by health authorities for the recommended daily intake (RDA) for B12, set at 2.5 µg, is contested by the majority of nutritionists who recommend 10 µg/day, or even 15 µg/ day for pregnant women.
+It should be noted that the value recommended by health authorities for the recommended daily intake (RDI) for B12, set at 2.5 µg, is contested by the majority of nutritionists who recommend 10 µg/day, or even 15 µg/day for pregnant women.

-Vitamin B9 (folic acid and folate): from the pregnancy plan!
+Vitamin B9 (folic acid and folates): from the moment you plan to become pregnant!

-During the first weeks of pregnancy, vitamin B9, (folic acid) , is crucial for the development of the embryo's brain and spinal cord.
+During the first weeks of pregnancy, vitamin B9 (folic acid) is of crucial importance for the development of the embryo's brain and spinal cord.

-This is why it is essential to consider supplementary intakes as soon as possible, preferably in the months preceding the start of pregnancy.
+This is why it is essential to consider supplementation as soon as possible, preferably in the months before the start of pregnancy.

-Which form of Vitamin B9 should you choose: Folate or Folic Acid?
+Which form of Vitamin B9 should you choose: Folates or Folic Acid?

-In the diet, folate is mainly found in green vegetables, in a methylated form directly usable by the body.
+In food, folates are found mainly in green vegetables, in a methylated form that can be directly used by the body.

-However, they are sensitive to heat and can deteriorate during cooking.
+However, they are sensitive to heat and can degrade during cooking.
 In contrast, folic acid must undergo methylation in the body to become active.

-It would be logical to favor folate intake rather than folic acid.
-However, the following points should be taken into account:
+It would be logical to prioritize folate intake over folic acid.
+However, the following points should be considered:

-- To obtain active folates, you would have to consume fresh green vegetables, with no guarantee as to the proportion actually available after cooking.
+- To obtain active folates, one would need to consume fresh green vegetables, with no guarantee as to the proportion actually available after cooking.

-- New forms of “methylated” folates (including 5 MTHF Methyltetrahydrofolic) more stable than natural folates (but less stable than folic acid) are available on the market.
-Easily destroyed above 50°, these shapes are not very suitable for tablets which are exposed to high temperatures during their manufacture.
-Furthermore, the EFSA emphasizes that "studies in infants, children, pregnant and breastfeeding women, the elderly as well as people with genetic polymorphisms affecting one-carbon metabolism would also add precision to the conversion factor of 5MTHF in EFA (dietary folate equivalent).
-In practice, it is better to moderate the daily doses of 5MTHF (below 600 µg).
+- New forms of "methylated" folates (including 5 MTHF Methyltetrahydrofolic) that are more stable than natural folates (but less stable than folic acid) are available on the market.
+Easily destroyed above 50°, these forms are not very suitable for tablets that are subjected to high temperatures during their manufacture.
+Furthermore, the EFSA emphasizes that " studies in infants, children, pregnant and breastfeeding women, the elderly, and people with genetic polymorphisms affecting one-carbon metabolism would also add precision to the conversion factor from 5MTHF to EFA (dietary folate equivalent).
+In practice, it is better to moderate daily doses of 5MTHF (below 600 µg).

-- The classic Folic Acid has the advantage of great stability over time, which is important for a reliable intake corresponding to the announced dose.
-In the presence of vitamin B12, its conversion to methyl folate in the body is effective.
+- Classic Folic Acid has the advantage of high stability over time, which is important for a reliable intake corresponding to the announced dose.
+In the presence of vitamin B12, its conversion into methyl folate in the body is efficient.

 Supplementing with folic acid (and vitamin B12) alongside a diet rich in fresh vegetables is a safe and reliable choice.

-According to ANSES recommendations, pregnant women should aim for an average daily intake of around 600 µg of EFA - Food Folate Equivalent (i.e. around 350 µg of Folic Acid) or double the daily needs of adults.
+According to ANSES recommendations, pregnant women should aim for an average daily intake of around 600 µg of EFA - Dietary Folate Equivalent (i.e. around 350 µg of Folic Acid), which is double the daily requirements of adults.

-Vitamin D: the 3rd fundamental vitamin during pregnancy.
-And after !
+Vitamin D: The 3rd essential vitamin during pregnancy.
+And after!

 For the general population, vitamin D acts in synergy with calcium to assimilate it and fix it on the bones .
 It also participates in cell reproduction and the proper functioning of the immune system .